Frequently Asked Questions About the CAST

 *Note #1: This accommodation is dependent upon available space during the time of the appointment and it is not guaranteed this will be available to all students at all times.

-^Note #2: The Tutoring Center kindly asks that any student who wishes to record their tutoring session notify the tutor or coach prior to initiating recording.
+^Note #2: The CAST kindly asks that any student who wishes to record their tutoring session notify the tutor or coach prior to initiating recording.

 We value your privacy.
-Students should not send any medical or personal information to the Tutoring Center.
-Students with questions or concerns about accommodations should contact the Disability Services Center for further assistance.
+Students should not send any medical or personal information to the CAST.
+Students with questions or concerns about accommodations should contact the DSC for further assistance.

-I'm interested in becoming a peer tutor.
+I'm interested in becoming a peer tutor or success coach.
 How do I get started?

-Please visit the Tutoring Center Employment Opportunities page for more information.
+Please visit the Center for Academic Success & Tutoring Employment Opportunities page for more information.

 Still could use some help?
 Email us and we will get back to you shortly.